-HMRC helpfully offers companies the facility to apply for advance assurance that a proposed issue of shares will qualify for SEIS relief.
+Companies are able to apply for HMRC Advance Approval that a proposed issue of shares will qualify for SEIS relief.

 - The company has been trading for at least four months or,

 - If not yet trading, it has spent at least 70% of the monies raised by the SEIS.

 Once the SCEC has reviewed the form and confirmed that the company has met the requirements of SEIS, the SCEC will issue claim forms known as SEIS3s which are then sent to each investor via the investor company for completion.
 In turn, the investor must complete the SEIS3 form, usually as part of his / her annual self-assessment tax return.

 You can usually claim tax relief in the tax year the investment is made, or carried back one year.
 Or you can claim relief for up to five years after the 31st of January following the tax year in which you made the investment.